 We are committed to sourcing more recycled aluminium in our manufacturing, and we regularly meet with our top 200 suppliers to ensure that they too follow our high standards for sustainability.

 We are constantly striving to improve fuel consumption and reduce CO2 emissions across our entire ranges of Jaguar and Land Rover vehicles.
 In doing this we have developed new state-of-the-art engines, which offer remarkable fuel efficiency.
-This includes our hybrid engine for the Range Rover and Range Rover Sport models, which can deliver 26% lower CO2 emissions than the conventional Range Rover.
-Plus, our Ingenium engine range which is featured in the following models:
+This includes our Ingenium engines which are featured in the following models:

 - Jaguar F-PACE

 Our Jaguar E-Performance models carry a discreet blue E badge on the rear of the vehicle, and to identify Land Rover E-Capability models, just look for blue Discovery Sport and Evoque name badges, also on the rear of the vehicle.

 Take a closer look at our 104* Jaguar and Land Rover models with CO2 emissions below 130g/km.

 * Listing based on EU offer, all models and specifications are market dependent, please check with your local retailer (updated January 2017).

 Our 'Inspiring Tomorrow's Engineers' initiative offers work experience, training and qualifications to help the young and out-of-work unlock their potential.